Small Business Acquisition Case Study – Landscaping Company

 c) Jolene's lack of experience

 Sonia and Jolene got along very well and wanted the transaction to go through.
 Sonia was convinced Jolene was the right buyer and came up with a creative solution.
 She would hire Jolene to work in the business for three months.
-That would give Jolene experience getting to know the business.
-She also agreed to stay another three months to mentor her through the transition.
+That approach would give Jolene experience getting to know the business.
+Sonia also agreed to stay another three months to mentor Jolene through the transition.

 6. Final structure